 Nomi's Nightmare Nanny

-Successful novelist, Nomi Gardner (Sarah Butler),has been living the life of a hermit whilst she has been writing her latest book with only her family, the children's nanny, Greta (Lindsay Maxwell), and her mentor being involved in her life.
-But with the book finished Nomi along with her husband Mark (Jim Thorburn), their children and nanny book in to a hotel as Mark is due to attend a conference.
-Unfortunately shortly after getting there Nomi is attacked and when she comes around she finds herself in a car filling up with exhaust fumes and according to the paperwork it has been rented by Greta.
-But that is not the worst of it as when she heads to the hotel the staff call her Greta and her husband Mark says she is Greta and she was the nanny till they fired her for attacking his wife.
-Now with no idea why Mark would do this and with out her own identity she must try and find a way to get back what is hers and maybe a nice guy bellhop called Oscar (Matthew MacCaull) can help.
+Nomi Gardner (Sarah Butler - Nightmare Nurse), a successful novelist, has been living the life of a hermit whilst she has been writing her latest book with only her family, the children's nanny, Greta (Lindsay Maxwell), and her mentor being involved in her life.
+But with the book completed Nomi and her husband, Mark (Jim Thorburn - Who Killed My Husband?), their children along with their nanny book in to a hotel as Mark is due to attend a conference.
+Unfortunately shortly after arriving at the hotel Nomi is attacked and when she comes around she finds herself in a car filling up with exhaust fumes and according to the paperwork it has been rented by Greta.
+But that is not the worst of it as when Nomi heads to the hotel the staff call her Greta and her husband Mark says she is Greta and she was the nanny till they fired her for attacking his wife.
+Now with no idea why Mark would do this and with her own identity stolen she must try and find a way to get back what is hers and maybe Oscar (Matthew MacCaull - Heart Felt), a friendly bellhop, can help.

-What this all boils down to is that "Woman on the Run" is on one hand full of holes like many a TV movie is but the series of revelations and some outrageous drama makes this entertaining especially for those of us who like the easy to watch nature of TV movies.
+What this all boils down to is that "Woman on the Run" is on one hand full of holes, like many other TV movies, but the series of revelations and some outrageous drama makes this entertaining, especially for those of us who like the easy to watch nature of TV movies.